White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Structure of white dwarfs and binary inspirals

 \subsection{Gravitational waves of binary inspirals}

-We finally calculate the GW signals from the binary WD inspirals with and without tidal deformability at the 2.5PN order.
-The expression of the GW waveforms up to 2.5PN order are listed in the App.~\ref{sec:appPN}.
+We finally calculate the GW signals from the binary WD inspirals.
+In Ref.~\cite{ZeCheng:2020dtf}, the GW signals emitted from WD coalescences were studied in the Newtonian limit.
+Here, we will investigate the signals with and without tidal deformability at the 2.5PN order.
+The expression of the GW waveforms up to the 2.5PN order are given in App.~\ref{sec:appPN}.
 The results of the GWs from binary WDs composed of different elements in frequency-domain, are shown in Fig.~\ref{fig:phase-f} and Fig.~\ref{fig:amp-f} for, respectively, the phase shift and amplitude deviation.
 We typically choose the equal mass system with component mass $1.1\ M_{\odot}$.
-The corresponding tidal deformability are \(\Lambda=7352,\ 6613,\ 6197\) for $^{4}\rm He$, $^{12}\rm C$, and $^{16}\rm O$, respectively, according to the results of Fig.~\ref{fig:WD-struc}.
+The corresponding tidal deformability are \(\Lambda=7352,\ 6613,\ 6197\) for $^{4}\rm He$, $^{12}\rm C$, and $^{16}\rm O$, respectively, according to the results shown in Fig.~\ref{fig:WD-struc}.

-Our results illustrated Fig.~\ref{fig:phase-f} and Fig.~\ref{fig:amp-f} indicate that WDs composed of lighter elements show a bigger deviation from the point-particle approximation---the GW signals without TD---in terms of both phase and amplitude, in line with the tidal deformability shown in Fig.~\ref{fig:WD-struc}.
+Our results, as illustrated in Fig.~\ref{fig:phase-f} and Fig.~\ref{fig:amp-f}, indicate that WDs composed of lighter elements exhibit a bigger deviation from the point-particle approximation---the GW signals without TD---in terms of both phase and amplitude, in line with the tidal deformability shown in Fig.~\ref{fig:WD-struc}.
 Although the PN approximation may not be suitable for the merging stage of WD inspirals, particularly in the hundred Hz frequency range, the discernible differences between the point particle approximation and the tidal deformability corrections offer a preliminary understanding of matter effects on GWs.
-This is especially valuable given the complexities involved in numerical simulations for such systems.
+This insight is especially valuable given the complexities involved in numerical simulations for such systems.
 Comparative analyses in both the mHz and hundred Hz regions could serve as initial guides for future GW detections and as a testbed for further research on WDs.
-Moreover, understanding the point particle approximation's limitations in GW physics is essential for interpreting GW signals accurately.
+Additionally, understanding the limitation of point particle approximation in GW physics is crucial for interpreting GW signals.